Huangyunqi/DasAtom/README.md

 - Executes the `tetris` script, logging the output to `tetris.log`, which processes the benchmarks from `Q_Tetris`.

-If you have any questions or issues, please refer to us.
+If you have any questions or issues, please contact to us.